-Here are some highlights of the awards and news made by Duke Psychiatry Doctors in 2012 and 2013:
+Here are some highlights of the awards and news made by Duke Psychiatry Doctors in 2012 - 2014:

 Congratulations to the residents selected by Duke Medical Students for the APPLESEED Award.
 Awarded to fewer than 10% of Duke Residents over the course of the year, the Appleseed Awards are student-initiated, student-maintained awards designed to recognize residents who make outstanding contributions to medical student education.